divynshu/Django-blog-platform/static/css/readme.md

-# It contaion CSS files.
+# It contain CSS files.